 Are you really in the Navy?

-Yes, I am actually in the Navy.
-I have a uniform and everything.
+Yes, I was actually in the Navy.
+I have a uniform in my closet and everything.

 I thought all you Navy guys were serious with no sense of humor.